 Distance: 8 miles / 12 km Driving time: 1/2 hour

 These routes were the best scenic drives in Cork that we drove on part 1 of our Wild Atlantic Way road trip.
-Use the comments below to share other scenic drive in Cork we missed may have missed.
+Let us know of other scenic drives in Cork we may have missed.

 Like it?
 Pin it!